open-xchange/appsuite-middleware/documentation/components/weakforced/ox-weakforced.md

 This examples specifies two generic end-points and two end-points to use for `report` calls exclusively.
 Hence, the OXWF routes all `report` calls to either `http://weakforced1.reporthost.invalid:8081` or `http://weakforced2.reporthost.invalid:8081`.
 Remaining calls (only `allow` left) will use `http://weakforced1.host.invalid:8081` or`http://weakforced2.host.invalid:8081`.

-## Secret
+## Password hash
+This section describes available properties that specify how the hash for login and password tuple is generated.

-The `com.openexchange.weakforced.secret` option specifies the secret to use when calculating the hash for password acting as some sort of salt.
+- The `com.openexchange.weakforced.hash.secret` option specifies the secret to use when calculating the hash for password acting as some sort of salt
+- The `com.openexchange.weakforced.hash.algorithm` option specifies the name of the algorithm, which is used to generate the digest bytes.
+Supported values are: `MD2`, `MD5`, `SHA-1`, `SHA-256`, `SHA-384`, or `SHA-512`.
+Default is `SHA-256`
+- The `com.openexchange.weakforced.hash.truncate` option specifies whether the HEX string for the computed digest bytes is generated considering only the first 12 bits padded by 4 0 (zero) bits) or if the whole digest is taken.
+Default is `true`

 ## Basic authentication
 The `com.openexchange.weakforced.basic-auth.login` and `com.openexchange.weakforced.basic-auth.password` allow setting the user-name and password to use to perform HTTP basic authentication against Weakforced end-points.
 All end-points are expected to have the same HTTP basic authentication.